Nico105/Nico105/README.md

 I'm a self taught, student developer from Austria.
 I like coding Discord bots and just generally things with Node.js.
+Through school and internships I'm also quite fond of the Arduino platform and like to write programs for microcontrollers.

 ## About Me 👨‍💻